How thoroughly should you think about your domain name?

 Imagine trying to explain Facebook if it had a hyphen: “Check out this new site, Face-Book.
 Don’t forget the hyphen between ‘Face’ and ‘Book.'”

 Chances are, Facebook wouldn’t have taken off as quickly with that kind of confusion.
 The takeaway?
-Your domain name should be smooth, memorable, and easy to share.
+Your domain name should be smooth, memorable, and easy to share—especially important for 2026’s social-first, voice-activated browsing habits.

 6. Use “niche” keywords that reflect your website